nicolassilvar/StockPortfolio/README.md

 The idea for the Final Project is to create a Stock Portfolio Tracker.
 It allows to create users (stored in a flat file), keep track of their investments (buy/sell), display investment, query for real-time prices and latest news.

+I included a file for the Class Diagrams (with members and methods)

 MENU IDEA